extrameile/em_antivirus/README.md

 ## HowTo Test the functionality

 After completing the setup, upload an eicar testfile and the scanner should kick in.
 Be aware that you might have to disable your local virus scanner to download the file!
-The file will be blocked right after the upload is done, an error message will show up and it will not be moved to your chosen upload folder.
+The files can be found here https://www.eicar.org/?page_id=3950 The file will be blocked right after the upload is done, an error message will show up and it will not be moved to your chosen upload folder.